-- :a and a are a label.
-You could replace a with some other label.
+- :label is a label.
+You could replace "label" with some other unique string of text.

 - N gets the current line and the next line.